University of Waterloo: Off-campus facilities

 The university also operates the Stratford School of Interaction Design and Business in Stratford, Ontario.
 The focus for the Stratford campus is on education in digital arts and media.
 The idea for the Stratford campus first took shape when the City of Stratford and the university signed a memorandum in October 2006.
 It officially opened in September 2010.
 In November 2009, the university also signed a memorandum of understanding with the University of Western Ontario regarding academic initiatives at the Stratford Campus.
-The campus also hosted the first four Canada 3.0 forums, before its move to Toronto in 2012.
+The campus also hosted the first four Canada 3.0 forums before its move to Toronto in 2012.

 The university's School of Architecture uses a campus in Cambridge, Ontario, on the west bank of the Grand River.
 The architecture campus was the idea of the Cambridge Consortium, a group of Cambridge business owners, who spearheaded the school's fundraising drive to cover a portion of the $27 million cost of creating the new campus.
 The school, along with its faculty and students, was moved to the new campus in September 2004.
 Since 1979, the School of Architecture has also operated an architecture studio in Rome, Italy in the Trastevere neighbourhood.
 The opportunity to work at the Trastevere studio is offered to fourth-year architecture students.

-Other facility which is owned and managed by the university include the Waterloo Summit Centre for the Environment, in Huntsville, Ontario.
+Another facility which is owned and managed by the university is the Waterloo Summit Centre for the Environment, in Huntsville, Ontario.
 It is a year-round research and teaching centre, which regularly hosts post-secondary student field courses and professional development programs, and also serves as a university outreach facility for the whole region.
 Close to Algonquin and Arrowhead Provincial Park, the centre's facilities are used for research in ecological restoration and conservation.